AngelCruzL/spring-microservices/README.md

 ## What's next?

-- Add tests to the services (unit and integration)
+- Add GitHub action to make the deploy with kubernetes instead of docker
-- Update the CI/CD pipeline to run the tests before building the docker images
 - Add a gateway service to manage the microservices communication
 - Add a service discovery service to manage the services registration